 Purple Coneflower (Echinacea) Zones 3-8

 Purple Coneflower has gone from being a wildflower grown in natural gardens, to one of the most popular perennials around thanks to some amazing new hybrids.
 Minis from one foot all the way up to four foot tall varieties exist, in every color from purple to white to green, and every sunset color in between.
 They generally bloom from mid summer through fall, though some start as early as June.
 Full sun.
 Butterflies and birds love them!
 Great cut flower.
-There are too many to choose a favorite, so we will do our best by first recommending a dwarf variety from ‘Burpee’, “Pow Wow White“.
+There are too many varieties to choose a favorite, so we will do our best by first recommending a dwarf variety from ‘Burpee’, “Pow Wow White“.
 This variety is smaller at 18 inches, can be used in garden bed or containers, and has the most incredible pure white color, perfect for the vase!

 TGG Tip: Cut back old flowers a couple times a week, and you will be rewarded with many more blooms and a neater plant.

 Russian Sage (Perovskia) Zones 4-9

 We love Russian Sage and grow it quite prolifically in our gardens, and it is a tough, beautiful blue plant that should be a backbone of any drought tolerant landscaping.
 However, take note of the word “prolific”.
 The species can get quite large, quite fast, and you might find yourself cutting it back more often than you would like.
 (Which should be done in later fall, to within 1 foot of the ground).
 However, this dwarf variety “Peek-a Blue” lets you have all the advantages of this plant, with a little less of the only downside.
 Looks amazing next to Black Eyed Susan or with yellow Yarrow.
 Full sun, to mostly sunny.
 Blooms mid summer through fall.

 TGG Tip: If you do get your hands on the larger version, and find that it it too big by mid summer, we found that if you cut it back by two thirds, it will quickly rebound and give you another bloom flush by late summer.